ctranoris/patras5gwiki/home.md

 # Patras 5G wiki

-The 5G-VINNI facility in Patras/Greece is an exemplary Open Source 5G and IoT facility.
+The Patras 5G facility is an exemplary Open Source 5G and IoT facility.
 This means that most of the installed components are offered as Open Source but there are also dedicated components and services to support 5G and IoT scenarios.
-Numerous partners have deploy their technologies in the Patras 5G /Greece facility, thus creating a unique 5G playground for KPI validation and support on future verticals.
+Numerous partners have deployed their technologies in the Patras 5G /Greece facility, thus creating a unique 5G playground for KPI validation and support on future verticals.
+For more information please check http://wiki.patras5g.eu/ )

-The 5G-VINNI facility in Greece is part of the Patras Platform for Experimentation lab (http://nam.ece.upatras.gr/ppe/).
-City of Patras has been recently selected by the Greek Ministry of Digital Policy, Telecommunications and Media, as one of the first two 5G pilot cities in Greece.
-Under this plan, 5G infrastructure will be deployed across the city to facilitate 5G trials and validate the effectiveness of the proposed architecture.

 In Greece facility site the following tasks are performed: